-Charitable gift annuities are a very flexible way to make charitable gifts to SeriousFun Children's Network, providing a fixed income for life for you and/or others you choose.
-They are easy to create and can be funded with gifts of relatively modest amounts.
+Giving through charitable gift annuities can be a very flexible way to make gifts to SeriousFun Children's Network or your favorite charities, while at the same time providing a fixed income for life for you and/or others you choose.
+Charitable gift annuities are easy to establish and can be funded with gifts of relatively modest amounts.
 See Example

 Here’s how a charitable gift annuity works:

 - You will receive fixed payments annually (or more frequently, if desired).
-The amount of your payment is a percentage of your gift at the time your gift is funded and will not change with interest rate and investment market fluctuations.
+The amount of your payment is fixed at the time your gift is funded, and the amount will not change with interest rate and investment market fluctuations.